 How the future of voice search will directly affect brand’s and businesses.

 In a technologically diverse world, we are being given continuous options to expand our knowledge and facilitate our growing desires.
 As artificial intelligence (AI) develops at an exponential rate, it is not shocking that voice search is coming to prominence.
 Voice search is the use of verbal technology to perform a question on a device with artificial intelligence such as a computer or phone rather than typing the question into a search engine.
 Statistics prove that voice search is on the rise with 23% of people using voice search every day.
 With 37% of people using voice search because they believe it is easier than typing in, this type of data should be reflected in growing brands and businesses.
+Moving forward, the importance of voice search should not be ignored.

 Why is Voice Search Important for Your Business?